WarrenZhu050413/CS262_DistributedSystems/ChatApp/EngineeringNotebook.md

 As the code grows, it is becoming more and more difficult to reason about the code.
 Therefore, implement type annotations to help with the code maintenance.

+## 10-02-2025 Develop more robust message delivery system

+With most of the funamental architecture in place, we made our message delivery more robust with the following changes.

+1. Confirmed that the recipient username exists.
+If not, then we throw an appropriate error to notify the user.

 ### Wire Protocol
 1. Different types of messages that we need to support